- Phone number

 Welcome, I go by my middle name, Stuart.

-When people ask me what is distinctive about the way I work with clients, three principles emerge.
+When people ask me what is distinctive about the way I work with women and men, three principles emerge.
 The first and most important is I “see” the person, not his or her problem, I am not blinded by their symptoms (such as anxiety, depression, stress, feelings of hopelessness, worthlessness or loneliness).
 I know that behind a battle with any problem, difficulty or loss, is another human being, a unique individual, a fellow traveller.

 Addressing a mental health issue is as much about learning (my Doctorate is in Education Leadership) as it is about healing, it is about getting to know previously unseen parts of ourselves, and learning how to improve communication between our different parts.
 I help people to help themselves.
 As the old adage goes: